 Our kids started on piano lessons through learnpiano online some years ago.
-At the time, we owned a Casio keyboard (CTK-515) and soon upgraded to a Yamaha portable digital piano (P65) from Costco.
-A few years ago, our eight year old started taking lessons from a live teacher.
+At the time, we owned a Casio keyboard (CTK-515 - current model is Casio CTK-2400) and soon upgraded to a Yamaha portable digital piano (P65 - current model is Yamaha P45B) from Costco.
+A number of years ago, our then eight year old started taking lessons from a live teacher.
 Even to the untrained ear, there was a distinct difference in the sound emanating from his Grand Piano and our digital piano.
 Per his recommendation, we decided to upgrade to an Acoustic Console Upright Piano: his opinion was that we should consider either a new piano for several thousand dollars or an older one for several hundred with the intention of upgrading in a year or so.
 Console Uprights are pianos over 40” in height while those shorter than that are termed spinets.
 Spinets did enjoy popularity for a while but the plug was pulled on its production some years ago with the advent of digital pianos.
 Our piano teacher specifically told us not to get a spinet.

 Craigslist vs Piano Dealers:

 Our initial source for a used acoustic piano was Craigslist though we did visit a few piano dealers.
 In the price range we had in mind (several hundreds to a few thousands), it was very clear that the Yamaha was regarded as the gold standard.
 The lowest price for a Yamaha we saw listed on Craigslist was a 30-year old P2 for $1000, and by the time we contacted, the piano was already sold!
 The closest we came to buying a used piano was a 35-year old Baldwin 52” upright that was listed in Craigslist by a used piano dealer in San Leandro for $700.
 The piano sounded excellent but we ultimately decided against it for two reasons: